Fleas, worms and ticks can cause diseases in your pets, and they can take a long time to get under control.

 Prevention is always better than cure, so if you're not sure then ask your vet for advice on how to control these unpleasant parasites.

-This cycle can take up to 3 months to get under control, which is why flea treatment should be administered regularly, all year round, regardless of the season.
+This cycle can take up to 3 months to get under control, which is why cat flea treatments should be administered regularly, all year round, regardless of the season.
 You may need to treat your home by vacuuming carpets more regularly and washing your pet’s bedding at a high temperature.
-Flea products range in efficacy and duration.
-Always read the labels before administration.

-For most pets, topical flea treatments work very well.
+Spot on treatments are the most popular choice, tackling fleas and worms in an easy monthly treatment.
 Oral versions can be handy for those who swim a lot, or in households with young children.
 Not all animals will happily swallow a pill, so topical flea treatments remain a popular choice, especially for cats.
-Ask your vet for advice on the most suitable product for your pet, and how to administer it properly.
+Kitten flea treatments are also available for your new furry friends.

 Puppies and kittens should be wormed more frequently than adults.
-Frequency is also dependent on the specific product used.
-Worming is usually instantly effective, but if you’re concerned, your vet can perform a faecal test to assess the frequency and efficacy of your worming regime.
+Frequency is also dependent on the specific product used and the age of your pet, as puppy worming treatments are required every month until they are six months old.
+Cat worming treatments and dog worming treatments are usually instantly effective, but if you’re concerned, your vet can perform a faecal test to assess the frequency and efficacy of your worming regime.

 Most of the common worms found on pets are zoonotic parasites, which means they can also be passed from animals to humans.
 This makes worming your pet regularly even more important, especially if you have children in the family.